durrantmm/mustache/docs/install.md

     source activate mustache

-This activation step must be repeated whenever using mustache.
+This activation step must be repeated whenever using *mustache*.

-Now install mustache with the command
+Now install *mustache* with the command

     pip install .

-Once complete, you can check to see if mustache installed properly by simply typing
+Once complete, you can check to see if *mustache* installed properly by simply typing

     mustache